Kernel Two-Sample Tests in High Dimension: Interplay Between Moment Discrepancy and Dimension-and-Sample Orders: Additional simulations

 To examine how the accuracy of the normal approximation is affected by the dimension and sample sizes, we follow the setting in Example \ref{example1} and consider the following two scenarios: \begin{enumerate} \item Fixing the sample size $n=200$, we compare the normal approximation for different dimensions $p\in\{50,200,800\}$. \item Fixing the dimension $p=200$, we compare the normal approximation for different sample sizes $n\in\{50,200,800\}$. \end{enumerate}

 In view of Figure \ref{fig:fixn}, the accuracy of the normal approximation improves when the sample size $n$ is fixed and the dimension $p$ grows, which demonstrates ``the blessing of dimensionality''.
-However, from Figure \ref{fig:fixp}, the accuracy of the normal approximation does not seem to improve when the dimension $p$ is fixed and the sample size $n$ grows.
+However, from Figure \ref{fig:fixp}, the accuracy of the normal approximation does not seem to improve much when the dimension $p$ is fixed and the sample size $n$ grows.
 Moreover, the normal approximation appears to be accurate even when $n$ is small, which can also be seen from Fig. \ref{fig:null}.
-This is not surprising as by inspecting the proofs, Theorems \ref{theorem3.6}--\ref{theorem3.7} still hold when $n$ is fixed.
+This is not surprising as {$\text{var}(\widetilde{\Delta}_{2})=O(N^{-2}p^{-2})$ and $\text{var}(\Delta_{1,1})=\Theta(N^{-2}p^{-1})$.
+It is $p\rightarrow\infty$ that ensures the remainder term $\widetilde{\Delta}_{2}$ is asymptotically negligible. }